wkusnierczyk/playlists/playlists/the-rainbow.md

 **Artist:** [Ry Cooder](#ry-cooder) · **Album:** [Music by Ry Cooder](#music-by-ry-cooder)

-"Paris, Texas" — Ry Cooder

 The title track from Ry Cooder's 1985 soundtrack for Wim Wenders' Palme d'Or-winning film.
 Recorded over just three days, the music provides a plangent underpinning for Wenders' postcard renderings of Americana.
 It's a single slide guitar, alone, unhurried, sounding like heat shimmer made audible — the vast emptiness of the Texas desert rendered in a handful of notes.
 The guitar becomes almost an additional character in the film, indicating wide spaces and physical and emotional desolation through open harmonies and sparse texture.

 The entire score was based on the harmonies of Blind Willie Johnson's 1927 recording "Dark Was the Night, Cold Was the Ground."
 Wenders had secretly inserted Cooder's earlier cover of the song into a rough cut of the film.
 When Cooder saw it, he turned around and said: "That's it, that's what we're gonna do."

 The soundtrack marries Ennio Morricone's spaghetti-western sensibilities with the freestyle film-score anarchy of Miles Davis.
 Its desert evocations contradict the pervasive din of planes, trains and automobiles, with a whistling, string-skimming technique that summons swirling sands and whispers carried on the wind.
 With just a few notes, Cooder conjures an incredible musical landscape that places the listener right at the American-Mexican border.
 It's likely the soundtrack has become more famous than the film itself.

-Ry Cooder (born 1947, Los Angeles) is a slide guitar virtuoso, musicologist, and cultural archaeologist whose career has been devoted to excavating and honouring the roots of global music.
-He played with Captain Beefheart as a teenager, contributed to the Rolling Stones' *Let It Bleed* and *Sticky Fingers*, explored Hawaiian, Tex-Mex, gospel, and ragtime on his solo albums, collaborated with Ali Farka Touré on the Grammy-winning *Talking Timbuktu*, and was central to the *Buena Vista Social Club* project that brought Cuban son music to the world.
-"Paris, Texas" remains his most recognised work — proof that one instrument, played with enough soul and space, can contain an entire landscape.

----

 ### Someday
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Paris, Texas](#paris-texas) · [Sound and Vision →](#sound-and-vision)</sub>